Zihang97/Visual-Question-Answering/Sprint2/Readme.md

 ## FCN

 The network we use for classification usually connects several fully connected layers at the end.
 It squashes the original two-dimensional matrix (picture) into one-dimensional, thus losing spatial information, and finally trains to output a scalar.
-This is our classification result.
 The output of image semantic segmentation needs to be a segmentation map, regardless of size, but at least two-dimensional.
 Therefore, we need to discard the fully connected layer and replace it with a fully convolutional layer, and this is a fully convolutional network.

 ### Convolutional